-I am happy to say that like other Pakistani designers, he always has a social message in his runway shows.
-So besides learning all about the trending clothes, you get to inform yourself of what social issues are important to the designer.
-Highly creative incorporation in my opinion.
-Just last year, he highlights the important issue of child marriages through his line “Khaamoshi”.
-A good cause mixed with his work- a noble man indeed.
+Another aspect of Ali Xeeshan I enjoy is his social messages on his runway shows and in advertisement campaigns.
+So besides learning about trending Ali Xeeshan collections, you get informed of social issues important to the designer.
+Just last year he highlighted the important issue of child marriages through his bridal collection “Khaamoshi”.
+A good cause mixed with impeccable work shows what a noble man he is indeed.

-Like Bunto and other hard working production design houses, he doesn’t come cheap.
+Like Bunto Kazmi and other hard-working and high-paying production design houses, he doesn’t come cheap.
 Expect to pay a minimum of Rs.
 3.5+.
-However, if you love Ali Xeeshan as a person (I do!) and want to look different during any event, add his work in your designer collection.
-You will stand out from the crowd.
+However, if you love Ali Xeeshan as a person and want to look different during your wedding events, add a Ali Xeeshan piece or two to your trousseau or personal designer collection.
+You will stand out from the crowd at each gathering.
+Happy Shopping!!